Compare types

 • Highest efficiency, especially in winter

-• 20+ year lifespan
+• 20-year-plus lifespan

 • Silent operation indoors